nandhakumar2611/mindx-inventory-docs/docs/salesorders/introduction-so.md

 - Enter any additional details, such as customer notes or specific delivery instructions.
 - Review the subtotal, tax, and total amount to ensure accuracy before finalizing the order.

+!!!
+Tip

+     Double-check the delivery date to ensure timely fulfillment of the order, especially during peak seasons.

 Creating a sales order efficiently organizes your sales process and helps manage customer relationships effectively.

 ## **Converting a Quote to a Sales Order**